What is a payment deferral?

 What is a hardship deferment?

 A hardship deferment is a type of pause on loan payments you can request when you’re struggling financially.
 During a hardship deferment, you’re not required to make payments on your loan, and interest will not accrue on some types of federal loans.
-However, note that interest may still accrue on other types of loans, such as unsubsidized loans, during a deferment period.
+However, interest may still accrue on other types of loans, such as unsubsidized loans, during a deferment period.

 Bottom line